 Resource Centre

-We provide a mix of programming, social connection, and access to health and harm reduction services such as STI testing and vaccination.
+This important program provides a mix of programming, social connection, and access to health and harm reduction services such as STI testing and vaccination.
+Program participants provide input to the program, including feedback on Indigenous supports, at a monthly advisory meeting, called the CCC.
 In addition, The Corner offers a Substance Use Support Group based on a contingency management model.

-The Corner is a collaboration between Vancouver Coastal Health and AIDS Vancouver, and is staffed by mix of Peer Navigators, Program Coordinators, and Case Managers, in addition to wonderful volunteers.
+The Corner is a collaboration between Vancouver Coastal Health and Ribbon Community, and is staffed by a mix of Program Assistants, Program Coordinators, and Case Managers, in addition to wonderful volunteers.

 Ribbon Grocery - Vancouver